aksio-insurtech/AuthExtension/README.md

 Its purpose is to provide support for multi tenancy for this specific identity provider by adding on the custom `onbehalfof` based on a domain configuration for the tenant.
 It uses the domain name configured in the config as a basis to understand which value to set.

-This part of the middleware is designed to work with the [client-directed sign-in process](https://learn.microsoft.com/en-us/azure/container-apps/authentication#client-directed-sign-in) supported by the Container App sidecar container.

 Below is the target flow it has been designed for:

 ![](./Images/idporten-flow.jpg)